-The Latino Heritage Internship Program (LHIP) advances employment and community engagement opportunities with diverse opportunities.
-Participants work in cultural resource stewardship, interpretation, research, communication, wildlife, and more.
-LHIP targets undergraduates, recent graduates, and graduate students while developing mission critical internship projects that will support NPS goals and objectives.
-In addition, this program helps to expand NPS outreach into Latino communities nationally and develop deep and sustainable partnerships.
-This summer, we will offer two types of LHIP internships:
+The Latino Heritage Internship Program (LHIP) introduces program participants to a diversity of career fields.
+Participants have the opportunity to work in cultural resource stewardship, interpretation, scientific research, communication, wildlife, and more.
+LHIP targets undergraduates, recent graduates, and graduate students to help with mission critical internship projects that will support NPS goals and objectives.
+In addition, this program helps to expand NPS outreach into Latino communities nationally and develops sustainable partnerships.

-Public Land Corps participants who successfully complete 640 hours of work in one or more eligible internships and are age 30 and under will be eligible for the Public Land Corps noncompetitive hiring authority for two years following the completion of the internship.
+Public Land Corps participants who successfully complete 640 hours of service in one or more eligible internships are eligible for the Public Lands Corps noncompetitive hiring authority for two years following the successful completion of the internship.
 Successful completion of an LHIP internship does not guarantee that the participant will be hired into a federal position.
-Internships are for 11 weeks.

-A unique internship opportunity aiming to build a pathway to employment in the Department of Interior (DOI).
-DHA-RA interns will apply cultural and natural resource expertise to NPS management and build a network with federal employees throughout the internship.
-These rigorous internships require specialized knowledge and typically are available to upper-level undergraduate students and graduate students.
-DHA-RA interns will receive a weekly stipend of $500 based on a 40-hour workweek, plus a commuting stipend.
+A unique internship opportunity for students currently enrolled in an accredited educational qualifying institution.
+This internship aims to build a pathway to employment in the Department of Interior (DOI).
+DHA-RA interns will have opportunity to build a network with federal employees.
+These rigorous internships required specialized knowledge and typically are available to upper-level undergraduate students and graduate students.
+DHA-RA interns will receive a weekly stipend of $640 based on a 40-hour work week, plus a commuting stipend if needed.
 Local or park housing and travel expenses will be provided for out-of-state students.
-DHA-RA interns who successful complete the internship requirements become eligible to be non-competitively hired by the DOI for two years from the date of graduation after the internship.
+DHA-RA interns who successful complete the internship requirements may become eligible to be non-competitively hired by the DOI for two years from the date of graduation after the internship.